- Articles and Resources

 A modest investment in research and the clarification of focus are important before starting any development program.
 Most programs start with some core objectives, but an explicit and deliberate connection to organizational priorities or needs will leverage even better results.

-7 Key Factors for a Successful Management and Leadership Development Program:
+7 Key Factors for a Successful Leadership and Management Development Program

 Immense courage is required for an individual to make a serious commitment to managing or changing an aspect of personal behaviour.
 A meaningful program will create a challenging yet supportive environment, mature personal accountability, and confidentiality.
 It will foster a sense of safety where participants feel secure enough to confront their developmental issues and try some new possibilities.